LOST-STATS/lost-stats.github.io/Model_Estimation/Research_Design/event_study.md

 ---

-INTRODUCTION
+# Difference-in-Differences Event Study / Dynamic Difference-in-Differences

 A Difference-in-Difference (DID) event study, or a Dynamic DID model, is a useful tool in evaluating treatment effects of the pre- and post- treatment periods in your respective study.
 However, since treatment can be staggered - where the treatment group are treated at different time periods - it might be challenging to create a clean event study.

 In the following code, we will learn how to create a DID event study when treatment is staggered.
 If there is only one treatment period, the same methodology as described below can be applied.

-###What is an event study with respect to DID?
+### What is an event study with respect to DID?

 Mechanically, an event study is a graphical illustration of the point estimates and confidence intervals of the regression for each time period before and after the treatment period.
 It's further relevant in the DID environment as the point estimates are the average mean differences between the treated and control groups, which provides further evidence of the credibility in assuming parallel trends.
 A great resource for learning more about DID and event study theory is at [Causal Inference: The Mixtape](https://mixtape.scunning.com/difference-in-differences.html#providing-evidence-for-parallel-trends-through-event-studies-and-parallel-leads).